Must Read Short Story Collections for Kids!

 This is exactly why short stories are the perfect format for our busy lives.
 They’re short, sometimes sweet, but always satisfying.
 To celebrate this, check out our favourite short story collections!

-Cream Buns and Crime by Robin Stevens
+Cream Buns & Crime

 Cream Buns and Crime gives readers the chance to see our heroines solve the cases only mentioned in other stories.
 However, it showcases short stories at their very best.